vippsas/vipps-recurring-api/vipps-recurring-api.md

 Leading zeros should be avoided, as some applications (like Excel) tend to remove them, and this may cause misunderstandings.

-With multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId` values could start at `654321000000000001` and increment by 1 for each order, or some similar, unique and readable pattern.
+With multiple sales units, prefixing the `orderId` with the MSN for each sales unit is recommended: If the MSN is `654321`, the `orderId` values could start at `654321000000000001` and increment by 1 for each order, or some similar, unique and readable pattern.